Comprehensive Guide for EnvΒΆ

 import time

-# Testing the clock/tick listener
+# Testing the std/tick listener

-tick = LISTENERS["clock/tick"]().configure(callback=lambda: print(CALLABLES["clock.time_ns"]()), interval=1)
+tick = LISTENERS["std/tick"]().configure(callback=lambda: print(CALLABLES["std/time_ns"]()), interval=1)

 tick.start()